Codefend/core/README.md

     /** outputDir: string
-     * Output folder where Codefend will generate the cloned obfuscated version of the project.
+     * Folder where Codefend will generate the cloned obfuscated version of the project.
     */
     outputDir: "codefend-output",